-The NRC casework hubs are notified by Detention and Escorting Services each day of detainees refusing food and/or fluid.
+91. All other NRC casework hubs are notified by DET each day of detained individuals refusing food and/or fluid.
 The list includes new cases and updates on the circumstances of existing cases.
 Once received by the NRC hub these notifications will be copied to the relevant case worker and their line managers.
-The AD/grade 7 for each NRC hub may also decide to add escalated cases to the NRC Risk Log to be discussed at the weekly performance management call.
+In all NRC cases (including NRC London Asylum Team and NRC Third Country Unit) the AD/grade 7 for each NRC hub may also decide to add escalated cases to the NRC Risk Log to be discussed at the weekly performance management call.
 A high profile case summary should be drafted for these cases.